ShavingSeagull/herculean/README.md

   - Provides the default avatar for those too bashful to upload a picture
 - [Amazon Web Services](https://aws.amazon.com/)
   - AWS hosts the static and media files using [S3](https://aws.amazon.com/s3/)

-### Testing

-Testing is done using Django/Python.
-Some manual testing has also been done for variation.

 ## Acknowledgements